justinfinch/tamlin-server/README.md

 ## Tamlin Server ##
+High-level documentation for developers working on teh Tamilin server project.

 ## Command Line ##
 The following commands can be used to run, install and uninstall the Tamlin Server.